bradenhs/fnx/docs/api/applyDiffs.md

 ```

 The above example shows how two structurally identical state trees could be kept in sync with using
 middleware and the `applyDiffs` function.
+A great use case for this would be keeping two clients in
+sync over the internet since the the `diff` object returned from the next function is serializable
+with `JSON.stringify`.